KOSASIH/ExoTech-Trailblazer/README.md

 Now that our model is trained, we can use it to make predictions on new data.
 Let's define a function that takes in the factors (gravity, alignment, and fuel) and returns the [predicted trajectory](predict_trajectory.py).

 We can now use this function to predict the optimal trajectory for a spacecraft.
-Let's say we have the following [values for the factors](values_for_the_factors.py)
+Let's say we have the following [values for the factors](values_for_the_factors.py).

-We can call the predict_trajectory function with these values to get the [predicted trajectory](
+We can call the predict_trajectory function with these values to get the [predicted trajectory](predicted_trajectory.py).